Climate Emergency Declaration

 At the full Council Meeting on 10 July 2020, it was resolved:

 “That this Council declares a Climate Emergency and should instigate a small working group to determine how we can reduce, to a minimum, our carbon footprint by 2030.”

-An Action Plan is being finalised and will be brought to Council in January 2020.
-EPCs and DECs are being obtained to give Council a benchmark for all buildings and ideas on how we can improve energy efficiency.
+Energy Performance Certificates (EPCs) and Display Energy Certificates (DECs) are being obtained to give Council a benchmark for all buildings and ideas on how we can improve energy efficiency.
 Council already obtains its electricity supplies from an 100% renewable energy supplier and will continue to do this.

-A new ‘cycle to work’ scheme has been approved, so employees are able to cycle to work and work is currently being undertaken in partnership with the Safer Neighbourhood Team to reduce vehicle idling.
+A new ‘cycle to work’ scheme has been approved and work is currently being undertaken in partnership with the Youth Forum and the Safer Neighbourhood Team to reduce vehicle idling.
 An interesting article from the RAC about why engine idling is so harmful can be found here.
-Members are also trying to car share more.
+Town Council Members are also doing their bit to car share wherever practical.

 Council is also currently working with a local CIC called Happy Globe to draw up a proposal for a project to use the Cowpasture Meadow for the keeping of bees, the promotion of wildflowers, other pollinators and wildlife and planting of a small orchard, see details of the proposal here.

 Council would like to work with the community to help achieve projects such as a ‘Repair café’ to encourage repairing items rather than purchasing new, a ‘Library of Things’ to enable easy borrowing of items such as tools as opposed to purchasing, and to help the Allotment Association FSALG become a ‘Champion’ for composting.
 Any organisation who would like a grant to help set up any environmental project please see here for further details.